MicrosoftDocs/Azure-RMSDocs/mip/develop/setup-configure-mip.md

 >
 > *By turning on Error and Performance Logging, you are agreeing to send Error and Performance Data to Microsoft.
 Microsoft will collect error and performance data over the internet (“Data”).
 Microsoft uses this Data to provide and improve the quality, security and integrity of Microsoft products and services.
 For example, we analyze performance and reliability, such as what features you use, how quickly the features respond, device performance, user interface interactions, and any problems you experience with the product.
 Data will also include information about the configuration of your software like the software you are currently running, and the IP address.*

-## Sign up for an Office 365 subscription
+## Sign up for a subscription

-Many of the SDK samples require access to an Office 365 subscription.
+Many of the SDK samples require access to a subscription.
 If you haven't already, be sure to sign up for one of the following subscription types:

 | Name                                               | Sign-up                                                                         |
 | -------------------------------------------------- | ------------------------------------------------------------------------------- |